 We have a system of group journaling to help us process our experiences, learn to teach better, experience Oaxaca more deeply, and craft our stories.
 At the end of the camp you’ll have access to photos and summaries from our journaling.
-You’ll need to write a reflection on the experience to complete your service learning documentation for SPS.
+You’ll need to write a reflection on the experience to complete your service learning documentation.

-We will make all the travel arrangements including flights.
+We will make all the travel arrangements including flights from Seattle.

 This is going to be a trip that changes the way you look at the world.
 The art, the people, the food, and the environment are among the best we’ve experienced.
 Immersive travel means leaving some of the comforts of home and knowing what to expect behind for a while.
 Before you decide that you want to join this amazing adventure, think carefully about these things:

 - Do I have the patience to teach coding beginners?

 - Am I willing to identify my biases and preconceived notions and try to let go of them?

 - Can I work with heat, cold, bugs, spicy food, things not going as planned?